Jixin-Ma/Jixin-Ma.github.io/_pages/research.md

 Supervisor: Prof. Zhijiang Du

-- Develop a robot-assisted cochlear implant planning and navigation software based on C++, VTK and Qt.
+- Developed a planning and navigation software based on C++, VTK and Qt, achieving medical image visualization, 3D reconstruction, demonstration of the cochlear implant channel drilling process and ICP registration.
-- Achieve software functions such as medical image visualization, interaction, 3D reconstruction, cochlear implant channel drilling process demonstration and ICP registration.
+- Proposed a surgical bone drill registration method for cochlear implant surgery and carried out experiment to verify the feasibility of the new method.
-- Conduct drilling experiments using the cochlear implant robot guided by the designed software to verify its feasibility and accuracy.
+- Conducted drilling experiments using the cochlear implant robot guided by the designed software to verify the drilling accuracy.
 </div>
 </div>